Montgomery County Paternity Attorney

 Genetic testing is sometimes necessary for determining paternity when the opposing parties disagree on the facts of the relationship.
 Genetic testing is the most dependable way of determining paternity and often settles questions of paternity.

 Genetic tests are not always conclusive to 99 percent or better.
 Sometimes, a jury will need to decide paternity.
 The jury will weigh both sides of the story and decide whether the man is responsible for the welfare of the children.

 Paternal rights and responsibilities are a sensitive topic for any family.
 You need to know the true nature of the parental responsibilities of all involved so everyone can move forward with their lives.
-Call Sheryl R. Rentz, an experienced and sympathetic Montgomery County PA family law attorney, to help put your paternity questions to rest.
+Call experienced and sympathetic Montgomery County, PA family law attorney Sheryl R. Rentz at (610) 645-0100 to help put your paternity questions to rest.